Skip to Content

 6. Fire: How would you create a fire in an emergency?
 A lighter and some tinder don’t take up much room and can be a lifesaver when you need extra warmth.

-7. Shelter: One of those mylar emergency blankets will keep you warm when you need it most.
+7. Emergency shelter: A mylar space blanket will keep you warm when you need it most.

 8. Extra food: Pack snacks for your hike and then a bit extra for emergencies.